Bain family murders: Cost to the taxpayer

 The total cost to the taxpayer of the David Bain legal case was nearly $7 million.
 The 2009 retrial cost more than $4 million, making it the most expensive trial in New Zealand history.
+The three reports into whether David should receive compensation - by retired Canadian judge Ian Binnie, Australian judge Ian Callinan, and Robert Fisher QC - cost the taxpayer a total of $877,000.